 Use Social Media Ads

 Suppose the landing and the lead form are ready, but how to attract participants now?
 The easiest and cheapest way to do this is to run an advertising campaign on social networks.
-Facebook is an ideal place for this idea because it allows you to set up very flexible conditions for segmenting users by age, gender, occupation, and interests.
+Facebook is ideal for this idea because it allows you to set up very flexible conditions for segmenting users by age, gender, occupation, and interests.

 Having a portrait of the target user, you can create the most targeted advertising campaigns that will lead users to your landing page, and then they will be attracted by the lead magnet.